Clothing and Equipment - Indoor

 Under 9, 11, 13, 15, 17, & 19

-Beaumont Soccer Association endeavours to provide Goal Keeper gloves as part of team equipment for U9 & up.
+Beaumont Soccer Association endeavors to provide Goal Keeper gloves as part of team equipment for U9 & up.
 Keeper gloves like shin pads, and soccer shoes are customized for each players needs and often need to be purchased by the parents for their children.

 Shin Pads